 Jac graduated from the University of Bath with a first class degree in Economics.
 Prior to joining AAPS, Jac worked as an intern research economist for the Institute for Policy Research (IPR) to help determine the feasibility of operating low-emission buses in Dublin.
 Moreover, during his time as leader of the sustainable transport Vertically Integrated Project (VIP), Jac helped to produce an "E-Scooter Impact Report" for B&NES Council.
 The policy proposals derived from this research were later discussed in a meeting with local policy makers.

 Jac’s research will deliver a green bond designed to finance low-carbon bus operations.
-This document will provide asset specifications (e.g., par value, issue price, coupon rate, and an expected credit rating), a sector/business breakdown (e.g., profitability, liquidity, solvency, legislation, and identified risks), and evidence of alignment to the ICMA green bond principles and UK taxonomy.
-The value added of Jac’s research will be the integration of a novel probability of default (PD) model which considers the cashflows associated with various "real options".
+This document will provide asset specifications (e.g., issue price, face value, coupon rate, and an expected credit rating), and evidence of alignment to the ICMA green bond principles and UK taxonomy.
+The value added of Jac’s research will be the development and application of a novel probability of default model which considers the operational complexities of electrified bus fleets, as well as the "real options" available to the operator.